Book a call with admissions

 • Talk to a mental health professional.

-Much like with anxiety, depression can cause irritability and anger or make existing irritability and anger worse.
+Like anxiety, depression can cause irritability and anger or make existing irritability and anger worse.
+Anger and irritability are common symptoms of depression in men.
 This can be caused by the changes in brain chemistry that occur with depression.
 It can also be caused by relationship problems, work stress, or other life stressors.
 The irritability and anger may be directed at yourself or others.

 Some tips for coping with irritability and anger: